OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 </tr>
 <tr>
 <td><a href="#operation--deployments--DeploymentKey---put">PUT /deployments/{DeploymentKey}/</a></td>
 <td>Updates a given deployment.
 An optional list of applications to include in the deployment can be specified.
 The input is a subset of deployment object.</td> <td>Using this method to remove apps from a deployment plan sets their status as <strong>Do Nothing</strong>, but they still appear in the deployment details.
 From LifeTime 11.22.0 or later, the apps are removed from the deployment plan.
-For more information, refer to <a href= "https://success.outsystems.com/support/release_notes/11/outsystems_11_side_effects_and_breaking_changes/#introduced-in-lifetime-11.22.0">Breaking Changes.</a></td>
+For more information, refer to <a href="https://success.outsystems.com/support/release_notes/11/outsystems_11_side_effects_and_breaking_changes/#introduced-in-lifetime-11.22.0">Breaking Changes.</a></td>
 </tr>
 <tr>
 <td><a href="#get-deployments-deploymentkey">GET /deployments/{DeploymentKey}/</a></td>